Neo-Mercazole (Carbimazole)

 Frequently Asked Questions

-No, Neo-Mercazole is not addictive.
-This is specifically mentioned in the medication information.
+No, Neo-Mercazole is not considered addictive.

 Important Disclaimer